 Erica Varga - The Journey

-Erica Varga, owner of Worlds Away Safaris, specializes in adventure travel in Southern Africa.
+Erica Varga, owner of Worlds Away Safaris, specializes in adventure travel in Africa.

 "It's like another world!", exclaim many of Erica's travelers.
 Africa offers you a rare escape into an uninhibited environment void of the clatter and distractions present in our modern world.
 The journey will alter perceptions of your own culture and will have a profound impact on you personally.

-Erica has been traveling to the remote places of East and Southern Africa for the past twenty years.
-In the mid-1990s, Erica led guests from around the globe on overland safaris across Botswana and into Zimbabwe for a company leading the industry in providing eco-sensitive safaris that benefit and involve local communities.
-Through the years she has retained many personal and professional relationships that, together with her work experience in the bush, contribute significantly to her ability to design an exemplary safari for you.
+Erica has been traveling to the remote places of East and Southern Africa for over twenty-five years.
+In the mid-1990s, she led guests from around the globe on overland safaris across Botswana and into Zimbabwe for a leading company in the safari industry.
+Through the years, she has retained many personal and professional relationships that, together with her work experience in the bush, contribute significantly to her ability to design an exemplary safari for you.

 Safari is a Swahili word meaning, “journey”.
 Erica promises to design a safari that provides an opportunity for you to completely immerse yourself in Africa’s wild landscapes.
 It is the goal of Worlds Away Safaris to make this a very personal journey for you and one of the most rewarding lifetime experiences that you will have.